Conditions

 Sometimes, postpartum depression (PPD), or perinatal depression, can be mistaken for baby blues, symptoms of which include:

 While baby blues tend to occur four to five days after childbirth, with symptoms lessening or disappearing two weeks after delivery, postpartum depression symptoms commonly materialize within six weeks of having a baby.
-However, it can start anytime within the first year after birth or even during pregnancy and may last anywhere from a few months to three years
+However, it can start anytime within the first year after birth and may last anywhere from a few months to three years

 Symptoms